-A data warehouse engine is a database instance in Data Management Service (DMS).
-Currently, you can create a warehouse project based on one of the following database engines: AnalyticDB for MySQL V3.0, AnalyticDB for PostgreSQL, and ApsaraDB RDS for MySQL.
-The database instances used to create warehouse projects must be managed in the Secure Collaboration mode.
-For more information about control modes, see Control modes.
+A data warehouse engine is a database instance that is added to DMS.
+In DMS, only the following types of instances can be used as data warehouse engines: AnalyticDB for MySQL V3.0, AnalyticDB for PostgreSQL, and ApsaraDB RDS for MySQL.
+An instance to be used as a data warehouse engine must be in Security Collaboration mode.
+For more information, see Control modes.

-The data integration feature aggregates data from different databases and allows you to analyze the data in a data warehouse.
-Data integration is completed through real-time synchronization or batch synchronization.
+The data integration feature supports data transmission between different databases and allows you to synchronize data to a data warehouse for development.
+Data synchronization is divided into the following two types:

-The data synchronization feature of Data Transmission Service (DTS) is used to synchronize data to a target database in real time.
+The data synchronization feature of Alibaba Cloud Data Transmission Service (DTS) is used to synchronize data to a database in real time.
 This is the basis for building a real-time data warehouse.
-For more information, see Data synchronization.
+For more information, see Overview of data synchronization scenarios.

-The data migration feature of DTS is used to synchronize a large amount of data at a time to a target database.
-You can configure a scheduling policy to synchronize incremental data periodically, for example, on a daily basis.
+The data migration feature of Alibaba Cloud DTS is used to migrate a large amount of data to a database at a time.
+You can also configure scheduling properties to synchronize incremental data periodically, for example, on a daily basis.

-- The ODS layer stores raw data in the data warehouse.
-The data structure is basically consistent with that in the source system.
+- Operational data store (ODS): The ODS layer stores raw data in the data warehouse.
+The data structure is consistent with that in the source system.
 The ODS layer serves as the data staging area of the data warehouse.

-- The CDM layer consists of the dimension (DIM) layer, data warehouse detail (DWD) layer, and data warehouse summary (DWS) layer.
-The CDM layer processes and integrates the data of the ODS layer to define conformed dimensions, create reusable detailed fact tables for analysis and statistics, and aggregate common metrics.
+- Common data model (CDM): The CDM layer is also called the general data model layer.
+It consists of the dimension data (DIM), data warehouse detail (DWD), and data warehouse summary (DWS) layers.
+The CDM layer processes and integrates the data of the ODS layer to define conformed dimensions, create reusable detailed fact tables for data analysis and statistics collection, and aggregate common metrics.

-- The ADS layer stores personalized statistical metrics of data products.
+- Application data store (ADS): The ADS layer stores personalized statistical metrics of data products.
 It processes the data of the CDM and ODS layers.

-Folders are used to classify internal tables and task nodes.
+Folders are used to manage internal tables and task nodes.